 The Agency maintains that the Arbitrator's conclusion that he had jurisdiction to decide the merits of the grievant's removal because VCS employees appointed pursuant to 38 U.S.C. § 7802 may grieve their removals is contrary to law.
-Exception at 7.
-In this regard, the Agency argues that, based on the language of § 7802, in conjunction with legislative history, and the language of 5 C.F.R. § 752.401(d)(12), an Office of Management (OPM) Personnel regulation.
-VCS employees are prohibited from appealing their removals to the MSPB and thus similarly are precluded from grieving their removals.
+Exception at 7; see also id. at 6.
+In this regard, the Agency argues that, based on the language of § 7802, in conjunction with legislative history, VCS employees are prohibited from appealing their removals to the MSPB and thus similarly are precluded from grieving their removals.
 See, e.g., id. at 12-15.
-Also, the Agency contends that, because the Supreme Court in Nutt held that arbitrators should apply the same substantive standards as the MSPB when adjudicating the merits of adverse actions, an arbitrator's jurisdiction over such matters is dependent upon the MSPB's jurisdiction.
-Id. at 15.
-Moreover, the Agency asserts that, because VCS employees are in the excepted service, the Arbitrator lacked jurisdiction to decide the merits of her removal.
-Id. at 16.
+Also, the Agency contends that, because the Supreme Court in Cornelius v.
+Nutt, 472 U.S. 648 (1985) (Nutt) held that arbitrators should apply the same substantive standards as the MSPB when adjudicating the merits of adverse actions, an arbitrator's jurisdiction over such matters is dependent upon the MSPB's jurisdiction.
+Id. at 8; see also id. at 15.
+Moreover, the Agency asserts that, because VCS employees are in the excepted service, the Arbitrator lacked jurisdiction to decide the merits of the grievant's removal.
+Id. at 15-16.

 In addition, the Agency claims that, for purposes of § 7121(e), VCS employees are not part of an "other personnel system," but, rather, are included in the general civil service (civil service).
 Id. at 17-22.
 Specifically, the Agency argues that it does not consider itself as part of an "other personnel system."
-Id. at 20.
-The Agency asserts that "VCS field employees necessary for the transaction of the business at the canteens," such as the grievant, "are subject to all personnel provisions of [T]itle 5[,]... except for appointment, compensation and removal" and are entitled to various benefits, such as disability compensation.
-Id. at 19 (emphasis omitted); see also id. at 21 (arguing also that § 7802 does not prevent VCS employees from grieving disciplinary actions or other conditions of employment).
+Id. at 19.
+The Agency asserts that "VCS field employees necessary for the transaction of the business at the canteens," such as the grievant, "are subject to all personnel provisions of Title 5[,] . . . except for appointment, compensation[,] and removal" and are entitled to various benefits, such as disability compensation.
+Id. at 19 (emphasis omitted); see also id. at 21 (arguing also that § 7802 does not prevent VCS employees from grieving minor adverse actions or other conditions of employment).
 Moreover, the Agency contends that, while Congress allowed the Department of Veterans Affairs (VA) to create an "other personnel system" for Title 38 employees in the Veterans Health Administration (VHA), the exclusion in § 7802 is much narrower than "the laws applicable to many . . .

 Title 38 employees" in the VHA.
 Id. at 21.
 According to the Agency, unlike 38 U.S.C. § 7421, which grants the Secretary of the VA the right to prescribe by regulation the conditions of employment of many employees within the VHA, § 7802 contains no such language.
-Id. at 22.
+Id. at 21.